skip to Main Content

 Carla Zurne

 Childhood experiences led me on a journey towards wellness where I experienced support from empathetic individuals who encouraged and influenced positive change in my life.
-These accounts plus being an older solo parent and a member of the LGBT+ community, have helped me become a knowledgeable and empathetic person who believes I can support others to find joy and make beneficial changes in their lives.
+These accounts influenced my desire to undertake a bachelor in counselling and support others to find joy and make beneficial changes in their lives.

 Kelsey Goodman